Where can I get help finding a job?

 You may wish to begin by consulting the information on NAMI’s website that discusses succeeding at work.
 The following organizations may be of help in finding employment:

 - Your State Department of Vocational Rehabilitation Office is a government agency that assists individuals living with disabilities to gain and maintain employment.
-The Employer Assistance and Resource Network on Disability Inclusion (EARN) maintains a comprehensive list of vocational rehabilitation agencies in the U.S.
+The Employee Assistance and Resource Network on Disability Inclusion (EARN) maintains a comprehensive list of vocational rehabilitation agencies in the U.S.

 - SourceAmerica is the leading source of job opportunities for people with significant disabilities.
 Their website offers a “Nonprofit Agency” locator tool to find agencies in the SourceAmerica network.